jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 1
 Legendary Artifact - Rock
 {T}: Target creature you control gains Islandwalk until end of turn.
-{1},Sacrifice Florrie: Draw a card.
+{1}, Sacrifice Florrie: Draw a card.
 ---
 See, Florrie helps me swim.
 But Florrie was stolen by my archnemesis!
 - Esquie